aaditya29/Advanced-React-Tutorial/src/Notes/ReactAdvancedNotes.md

 Next, the DOM has a paragraph containing the name variable and a button which fires a function when clicked.
 The `changeName()` function calls the `setName()` function which then changes the value of the name variable to the value passed in to the `setName()` function.

 ### Rules Of Hooks

+1. As far as Hooks are concerned, the variable name will start with word 'use'.
+For example: `useState`, `useCallback`, `useEffect` etc.
+2. Component name must be uppercase.
+3. Hooks must be in the function/component body.
+4. Don’t call Hooks inside loops, conditions, or nested functions.
+Instead, always use Hooks at the top level of your React function, before any early returns.